f2prateek/khaos-android-maven-library/README.md

 A [Khaos](https://github.com/segmentio/khaos) template to start new Android Libraries built with Maven quickly.

 Installation
 ============

-Make sure you have node installed.
+Install Node and khaos if you haven't already done so:

+    $ brew install node
+    $ npm install -g khaos

 Save the template locally with:

     $ khaos --save f2prateek/khaos-android-maven-library android-maven-library

 This is optional, you can directly create projects from the Github repo too.

 Usage
 =====